Film Pipeline Short Screenplay CompetitionEnter Now

 - $5,000 to winner; $1,000 to runner-up

 - Additional reviews of other film and TV scripts, with circulation consideration

 - Any genre accepted, including non-narrative or experimental shorts, proof-of concepts, and teasers.

-- We don’t have any requirements, and all script lengths are accepted, but the submission must be intended as a short film or digital series pilot.
+- We don’t have any length requirements, but the submission must be intended as a short film or digital series pilot.
 Anything from one to (roughly) 30 pages for short films, and 30 pages max for pilots.
 Feature-length scripts and longer "traditional" TV pilots may be entered in any open Script Pipeline competition.

 - Script must be unproduced at the time of entry.
 Produced films are allowed only in the Short Film Competition.
 If the film is produced any time after entry into the competition, it will still be eligible for awards.

 - Only completed scripts are allowed.
 No pitches.

 - If submitting a proof-of-concept script, supplemental info on the project, such as the synopsis for a feature, is more than welcome.
 We'll review a full package or proposal in addition to the short script.